tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - HA and Scalable - 11 9's durability, 300 seconds retention
 - Server Side Encryption (SSE) - KMS or AWS Managed Keys
 - Cross Account via TOPIC Policy

+## Simple Queue Service (SQS)

+SQS queues are a managed message queue service in AWS which help to decouple application components, allow Asynchronous messaging or the implementation of worker pools.